xsc/claro/README.md

 - `update`
 - `update-in`

-Mot of the time, when only manipulating the top-level structure of values, a combination of `then` and the desired operation will be enough.
+Most of the time, when only manipulating the top-level structure of values, a combination of `then` and the desired operation will be enough.

 ## Engine Capabilities